-Real estate crowdfunding, also known as RECF, involves applying all tools that fall within the scope of crowdinvesting to the real estate sector.
-Therefore, real estate crowdfunding allows for brick and mortar investment through project financing or by becoming a member of the company that develops the project itself.
+Real Estate Crowdfunding, also known as RECF, involves applying all tools that fall within the scope of crowdinvesting to the real estate sector.

-In the case of real estate equity crowdfunding, the Investor subscribes quotas of a company that carries out a specific real estate project, becoming a partner in all respects.
+In the case of Real Estate Equity Crowdfunding, the Investor subscribes shares of a company that carries out a specific real estate project, becoming a partner in all respects.
 At the end of the operation, if this is successfully concluded, then the Investor receives the invested capital plus a yield that depends upon the operation's outcome.

-On the other hand, real estate debt crowdfunding configures a form of investment in which the Investor subscribes a debt security or a bond issued by a company to carry out a specific real estate project, thus becoming a creditor/bondholder.
+On the other hand, Real Estate Debt Crowdfunding configures a form of investment in which the Investor subscribes debt security or a bond issued by a company to carry out a specific real estate project, thus becoming a creditor/bondholder.
 On the credit and/or bond due date, the Investor receives the invested capital raised by a pre-established interest rate.

 For Real Estate Lending Crowdfunding (which is not among the Consob Regulation tools), the investor lends money by signing a standardized loan contract that is disbursed in favor of a company that realizes a specific real estate project.
 A credit right is acquired in exchange where, upon maturity, one receives their capital plus a fixed interest rate.